-Types of Transplants:
+Types of Corneal Transplants

-Anterior Lamellar Keratoplasty:
+Anterior Lamellar Keratoplasty

 Endothelial Lamellar Keratoplasty:

-To reconstruct a perforated cornea to preserve the eye in its whole form.
+- Reconstructive: To reconstruct a perforated cornea to preserve the eye in its whole form.

-To treat a disease unresponsive to medical management such as uncontrolled fungal corneal ulcers or to alleviate the pain of a severe foreign-body sensation due to recurrent ruptured blister-like lesions in Bullous Keratopathy.
+- Therapeutic: To treat a disease unresponsive to medical management such as uncontrolled fungal corneal ulcers or to alleviate the pain of a severe foreign-body sensation due to recurrent ruptured blister-like lesions in Bullous Keratopathy.

 Common Indicators for Transplantation